cameverett/whoami/README.md

 Next Up:

+TODO:

-TODO support for different public events (delete repo, comment on commit, etc).
+-Support for more public events (delete repo, comment on commit, etc).

-TODO add inputs so users can search other profiles.
+-Add inputs so users can search other profiles.

+-Get D.R.Y. with the component services (Nesting components in app.component).